Special Needs Children

 To be successful one must treat the brain, as the injury actually exists in the brain.

-- Foreign Therapists visit IIAHP twice a year for teaching new techniques for the treatment of special needs children.
+Foreign Therapists visit IIAHP twice a year for teaching new techniques for the treatment of special needs children.
+Senior staff of IIAHP takes training in foreign countries to keep the team updated about latest techniques.

-- For the convenience of parents 100% area is under CCTV surveillance and parents are allowed to check footage if they have any doubts in their mind.
+For the convenience of parents 100% area is under CCTV surveillance and parents are allowed to check footage if they have any doubts in their mind.
+We take special needs children all year.

-- The advanced intellectual program that includes Reading, Encyclopedia, Maths, etc for all-round development of special needs children.
+The advanced intellectual program that includes Reading, Encyclopedia, Maths, etc for all-round development of special needs children.
+We give the best guidance for supplements, diet, and nutrition.